sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-29-primer-chapter4.md

     * some lvalues, such as const objects, may not be the left-hand operand of an assignment operation
     * roughly speaking, when we use an object as an **lvalue**, we use the object's identity(its location in **memory**)
     * when we use an object as an **rvalue**, we use the objects' value (its **contents**)
-- Operators may work in a different way based on which value given (lvaleus or rvalues)
+- Operators may work in a different way based on which value given (lvalues or rvalues)
 - the important point is that
     * when lvalue is expected, you can use **only** lvalues
     * but when rvalue is expected, you can use **both** of lvalues and rvalues